International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_1_2_ParIS.md

 - _Server_ to host the IDS Endpoints.
 - _Database_ to persist the RDF Self-Descriptions of the registered IDS Participants.
+- _IAM_ for checking the identity claims of clients and to validate their authorization using the IDS DAT.
+Can be located at the surrounding Identity Provider.
 - _Index_ (optional) to increase the speed for read requests.
 - _Website_ (optional) for human interactions with the ParIS.
-- _IAM_ (optional) for checking the identity claims of clients and to validate their authorization using the IDS DAT.
-Can be located at the surrounding Identity Provider.

 ## Endpoints